 The dinner at Leib was actually the first meal we ate in Tallinn, shortly after our arrival to the city.
 From all the restaurants we visited, this was probably the most traditional Estonian in style.
 Chef Janno Lepik and sommelier Kristjan Peäske describe themselves as professional foodies, and they are passionate about the food of their homeland.
 They work with local farmers and fishermen, and the menu is always seasonal.
 The flavors and aromas were a bit unusual and strange for us, and some of the food was quite dominated by a sweet taste and vinegar flavor.
 We washed it down with a very tasty rhubarb schnapps, though!

 Noa is actually the primary restaurant of the same people who own Oko.
 It’s located a short drive from the city center on the outskirts of Tallinn.
 We were met by a stunning view of the sea, and a restaurant building with a magnificent and minimalistic Nordic architectural style of wood, steel, and glass.
 Certainly, nothing that resembled the old town of Tallinn here!

 Have you ever been to Tallinn?
-How did you experience the restaurant scene?
-Please leave a comment below
+Please leave a comment below.

 This travel guide is sponsored by Visit Estonia.
 They had no influence on the choice of recommendations or content of this article.
 I received no monetary payment.
 The guide contains an affiliate link to booking.com.